 Ideally situated 25 miles southeast of downtown Boston, Norwell is a semi-rural, suburban community of approximately 10,000 residents.
 The farms and factories of a century ago have given way to private country homes, modern schools, shopping centers, health, recreation and cultural facilities, a wildlife reservation, a natural science center, and a thriving industrial zone.
 With the scenic North River forming the town's southern boundary, Norwell is an ideal recreational site for boating, fishing, and swimming.
 Ocean beaches and picturesque New England harbors are only a few miles away.

-Developed by a twenty-five member Strategic Planning Team in June 2007, our Mission Statement is as follows:
+Developed by a twenty-two member Strategic Planning Team in June 2016, our Mission Statement is as follows:

 Janice Mazzola, Assistant Principal (781) 659-8815; Email: email@example.com